 Sleeping bags can run anywhere from $100 to well over $400.
-You can pick up a bag at a department store for as little as $30, but these bags will not last as long or keep you as warm as higher end bags.
-The Marmot Trestles is a great bag at only $129 and will keep sleepers cozy down to zero degrees.
-The Marmot Helium is one of the best lightweight 15-degree bags on the market, but it does come with a high price tag of $398.
+You can pick up a bag at a department store for as little as $30, but these bags will not last as long or keep you as warm as higher-end bags.
+Marmot Trestles makes great bags starting at around $99 and some will keep sleepers cozy down to zero degrees.

 Sleeping pads not only cushion you from the hard ground but they also provide insulation.
 There are many different types of sleeping pads from self-inflating pads and manually inflating air pads to foam pads and air mattresses.
 In selecting a sleeping pad, it really only comes down to the level of comfort you want and the amount you want to pay.
 If you will be car camping, by all means go comfy with an air mattress since they are the closest you can get to a real bed.

-You will need a quality daypack for forays beyond camp.
+You’ll need a quality daypack for forays beyond camp.
 The latest hiking backpacks are designed for comfort and packed with so many features that you almost can’t choose a bad pack.
 Daypacks typically hold from 15-35 liters worth of gear and are great for day trips and short jaunts.
-My only advice is to find a bag that is comfortable and filled with the features that you prefer.
+My only advice is to find a bag that is comfortable and has the features that you prefer.

 The Osprey Talon 22 fits a hydration bladder and a day’s worth of gear plus zippered pockets on the hipbelt give you easy access to a camera, snacks, or whatever you can cram in the pocket.
-The REI Flash 18 is a lightweight pack that also doubles as a stuff sack.
-The pack is hydration system compatible and has plenty of loops and chains to secure gear to the outside of your pack.
+Some lightweight packs also double as stuff sacks.

 There is nothing better than rolling out of the tent to fresh coffee and pancakes so you are going to need a good camp stove if your fire-building skills aren’t phenomenal.